Last updated on October 6, 2022 by Wandering our World

 Dakar in Senegal has earned a bit of a dodgy reputation in recent years, leading many to ask – ‘How safe is Dakar?’
 The truth, is that the city remains a relatively safe destination for travelers.
 However, petty crime towards tourists and foreigners is quite common, and scams exist.

 But what about violent crime?
 And is Dakar safe for female travelers, or LGBTQ tourists?
 What about safety at night?
-Here’s our rundown of what you need to know when visiting Dakar:
+We answer all of that and more right here, with our rundown of what you need to know about keeping safe in Dakar:

 Whilst violent crime against visitors is rare in Senegal and Dakar, it has become more common in recent years.
 Assault and home robberies tend to take place at dusk and dawn.
 Keep windows locked – not open – at night, and ensure doors and residences are secure.
 Even better if the place you are staying has security cameras, or security personnel.